B. C. Patil: Family and early life

 B. C. Patil was born on 14 November 1956 to the couple Sri.
 Channabasavanagowda Patil and Smt.
 Shivamma.
 He is married to Smt.
 Vanaja and has two daughters, Sowmya and Srushti.
+He belongs to the Sadar Lingayats community.
 After completing B.A., he joined the Karnataka Police department on 1 August 1979 and was trained at Police Training College, Mysore.

 Acting career

 B. C. Patil debuted in the Vishnuvardhan hit Nishkarsha.
 He has acted in the films Premachari, Kaurava, Shivappa Nayaka and Jogula.
 His performance in Nishkarsha was much appreciated by Vishnu.
 So far, he has acted in more than 25 films.